Farahzalsaf/smart_library/README.md

 * Handle Errors Gracefully: Provide meaningful error messages and appropriate HTTP status codes.

+## Admin
+* Manage Books: Add, update, and delete books from the inventory.
+* Manage Authors: Add, update, and delete authors from the system.
+* Monitor Users: View a list of registered users and their activities.

 ## System:
 * Authenticate Users: Verify user credentials and provide secure access tokens (JWTs).